 Why not, right?
 First of all, dogs are awesome.
 Besides that, it seems like dogs are everywhere nowadays, and service dogs are growing in number.
 When traveling, I’ve had a dog as a nearby seatmate on numerous flights, and I often see people walking around town with service companions.
+And yet this is not just about service dogs.
 It’s also not uncommon to be greeted by a dog when I visit a client.
 Some companies—like Amazon—openly allow their employees to bring their dogs to work.
-Dogs seem to be more and more welcome everywhere.

 Well, not exactly.
-One business in Colorado turned away a customer because he had a service dog with him—and didn’t have the paperwork to prove it.
+One business in Colorado turned away a customer because he had what he claimed to be a service dog with him—and didn’t have the paperwork to prove it.

 “She [the dog] helps me with my conditions,” the customer, a veteran who suffers from post-traumatic stress disorder, told a local television station.
 “It’s just an important relationship.”
 So what was the problem?

 The problem was that the business served food—and customers were complaining to management about the dog’s presence—so the owner took action.
 Unfortunately, state law in Colorado wasn’t exactly on her side.
 The law states that service dogs are allowed in restaurants (but, even though their manners are likely better than those of many people I’ve seen eating out, they’re still not allowed to actually sit at the table).

 The owner contended that there was no indication that the dog was a service dog.
 But here the rules were not on her side either.
 Colorado regulations only require the owner to ask and rely on the customer’s response.
 “There’s no documentation required; it does not need to be present with the service animal,” a state official said in the television report.
 It is, however, a crime in Colorado if someone misrepresents an animal as a service animal.